RadiantTechLtd/Guides/sections/0_Environment_Setup/chapters/12_Docker/README.md

 # Docker - Containerization

 `Docker` is a tool that allows you to create and manage containers.
-Containers are a lightweight way to package and run applications, and are often used to deploy applications in a consistent environment.
+Containers are a lightweight way to package and run applications and are often used to deploy applications in a consistent environment.

 ## Installation